apiwitp2070/math-game/README.md

 # Math Game

-A collection of math-related game that can be played.
+Collection of math-related game that can be played.
+A Purpose of this project is to learn about how to use an arithmetic function in JavaScript.

 ### Random a Number